 There are two different types of inflammation, acute and chronic.
-What is the difference between acute and chronic inflammation?
+What’s the difference between acute and chronic inflammation?
 “Acute inflammation is a rapid host response that serves to deliver leukocytes and plasma proteins, such as antibodies, to sites of infection or tissue injury.”
 (Robbins Basic Pathology) The response to acute inflammation can occur as quickly as within minutes and may only last a few days.
 As in the case of a physical trauma, symptoms include but are not limited to redness, swelling, pain and fever.
-The goal of an acute inflammatory response is to heal the affected area, limiting tissue damage and restoring general health.
+The goal of an acute inflammatory response is to heal the affected area, limiting tissue damage and restoring your general health.

 The challenge here is to determine whether your body is a victim of chronic inflammation or not.
 One of the best ways to determine your individual level of inflammation is to ask your doctor to include in your blood work a test known as C-reactive protein or CRP.
 This test gives you a baseline of the measure of inflammation that currently exists in your body.
-CRP is produced in the liver and testing the blood is how the level of inflammation is measured.
+CRP is produced in the liver, and testing the blood is how the level of inflammation is measured.

 To summarize, of the two different types of inflammation, acute inflammation is your body’s friend.
-It is triggered when there is some sort of injury whether physical, bacterial, etc. Acute inflammation gets in, gets the job done and gets out.
+It is triggered when there is some sort of injury whether it’s physical, bacterial, etc. Acute inflammation gets in, gets the job done and gets out.
 The nasty part of inflammation is chronic inflammation which is ongoing and which leaves us vulnerable to a whole host of disease and discomfort if we do not take steps to reduce that inflammation.